 - enrolled as a full-time or part-time student;

-- a commencing or continuing student.
+- a continuing student.
 Continuing students must have a Grade Point Average (GPA) of 3.0 or higher (pass grade average);

 - an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent visa;

 - in receipt of an eligible means-tested Centrelink Benefit (refer to guidelines) or

 - able to demonstrate financial hardship.

 To continue to be eligible for this scholarship you must by the HECS-Help Census date of each session continue to:

 - meet the initial eligibility criteria and